lightski/fruit_sale_crud/README.txt

 	 (and switches to that for inserts and queries) must show up in totals and student report -Success and failure messages for data entry and updates. make it more reactive to user.
 	-Mobile styling???

+	-rewrite as a meteor.js app???

-	+Box on index page for student lookup via fname or lname; allow user to edit student's order.{Added 11/15/14 DL}
+	+Allow user to edit student's order via clickable links on students_report {Added 11/15/14 DL}
 	+Tweak student report column headers for readability {Removed slant 11/22/14 DL}